FluentCRM/fluent-crm-developers-docs/src/modules/action.md

+---
+description: "An action is a precise task that is carried out when a specific trigger occurs.
+In the context of an application, an action is a programmed response to an event or user interaction."
+---

 #  Action
 An action is a precise task that is carried out when a specific trigger occurs.
 In the context of an application, an action is a programmed response to an event or user interaction.